Hi. I’m Nathan Schechter, the Founder of Mind Body Literacy.

 2) Good quality relationships

 Whether you want to learn to build strength, or become a movement ninja.
-Find a way to get unstuck and establish a regular training schedule, or surf the feelings, thoughts and changing energy states that get in the way of your exercise and movement.
+Find a way to get unstuck and establish a regular training schedule, or surf the feelings, thoughts and changing energy states that get in your way of performing in a certain area.

-If you’re looking to change your body composition or improve your metabolic health.
-Or you’re a mind body professional who wants to deepen your understanding or build your skills with exercise to help yourself or your clients or patients, I’m here to help guide you through the process.
+If you’re looking to build your skill, change and grow.
+Or you’re a mind body professional who wants to deepen your understanding or build your skills to help your clients change and grow, I’m here to help you with that process.

 But Don’t Take My Word For It …